 Treatment and prognosis

-All four types of Monteggia fracture-dislocations (see Bado classification) are treated with open reduction and internal fixation of the ulna and radius in type 4.
-Usually anatomical reduction of the ulna allows for a closed reduction of the radial head.
-Types I, III, IV are cast at 110 degrees of flexion, whereas type II is cast at 70 degrees of flexion 4,6.
+All four types of Monteggia fracture-dislocations (see Bado classification) are typically treated with open reduction and internal fixation of the ulna and radius.
+In the pediatric population, isolated closed reduction may be possible.
+Usually, anatomical reduction of the ulna allows for a closed reduction of the radial head.
+Types I, III, IV are cast at 110° of flexion, whereas type II is cast at 70° of flexion 4,6.

 In the pediatric population, treatment depends on the type of ulnar fracture: 7,8

 bowing/greenstick fracture: closed reduction of the ulnar bow and casting; if reduction of the radial head is not possible, open osteotomy and fixation of the ulna may be required